 New gene therapy for HFrEF passes phase 1 testing

-MUSIC-HFpEF: Encouraging first results of novel gene therapy for HFpEF
+MUSIC-HFpEF: Encouraging early results of novel gene therapy for HFpEF

 FIVE-STAR: Mechanistic effects of finerenone in T2D plus CKD unravelled